monsoonmaelstrom/book2/book2.md

 “What the hell just happened?” he asks, and it might be the first time I’ve ever heard him sound anything other than neutral, indifferent, or amused.

-“Iverson,” I managed to groan out, my hands still wrapped around my head as I try to force my brain to remember that it exists within the confines of my skull.
+“Iverson,” I managed to groan out, my hands still wrapped around my head as I try to force my brain to remember it exists within the confines of my skull.
 “Killed.
 The messenger.”
 I manage to get out between ragged gasps of pain.

 “Well, I guess you can consider the invitations delivered.
 Can you stand?”
 Giorgi asks.